BelledonneCommunications/linphone-iphone/README.md

 If you want to dig through Linphone code or report a bug, please read `CONTRIBUTING.md` first.
 You should also read this `README` entirely ;-).

-# Building the SDK
+# Building and customizing the SDK

 Linphone for iPhone depends on liblinphone SDK.
 This SDK is generated from makefiles and shell scripts.

+ Steps to customize the liblinphone SDK options are:

+ 1. Install [HomeBrew, a package manager for OS X](http://brew.sh) (MacPorts is supported but deprecated).
+ 2. Install Linphone dependencies: open iTerm.app in the current directory and list dependencies to install using:
+ `./prepare.py`
+ 3. Reorder your path so that brew tools are used instead of Apple's ones which are obsolete:
+ `export PATH=/usr/local/bin:$PATH`
+ 4. Build SDK (see below for options and explanations):
+ `./prepare.py -c && ./prepare.py && make`

- To generate the liblinphone multi-arch SDK in GPL mode, simply invoke:
+ For instance to generate the liblinphone multi-arch SDK in GPL mode, simply invoke:

         ./prepare.py [options] && make